PowerAppsDarren/PCF-Dataset-HTML-Table/README.md

 - TwoOptions renders a true/false toggle in Studio
 - Whole.None provides an integer slider

->Consider: Non-developers will see friendly check-boxes and number pickers in the right-hand pane of Power Apps Studio, mirroring component custom properties they already use inside Canvas components
+>Consider: canvas app makers will see friendly toggle and number pickers in the right-hand pane of Power Apps Studio, mirroring component custom properties they already use inside Canvas components

 ## Step 05: Render the HTML Table